-- Operational User Views predefined reports.
+- Data Viewer Views predefined reports.
 Primarily seeks discrete numbers, pieces of information, and insights pertaining to their job function. - Data Retriever Collects information from one or more sources.
 Collected information provides others actionable information for processing.
 The collection process may gather information through several iterations of selecting data sets, filtering, transforming, and reducing data before finding the insight they need. - Analysts Begins by selecting the data they need, typically from a larger data set and then enriching the data by creating calculated fields and possibly combining the data with additional data sets.
 Often creates comparisons between data and evaluates trends across time. - Advanced Analyst Creates models for the Agency using advanced analytic tools like SAS, SPSS, or R. Pulls data from multiple data sources both within the Agency and outside the Agency.
-Merges varied data sources together for analysis.
+Merges varied data sources together for analysis. - Data Scientist Creates machine learning based solutions for the Agency in the areas of predictive analytics, artificial intelligence, fraud detection and fraud prevention.

 Each type of user persona has a unique set of processes based on their individual set of tools, data sources, and deliverables for the Agency.
-The goal of the Business Intelligence Framework is to avoid standardizing on one set of processes across the entire enterprise but recognize the uniqueness within each persona and develop appropriate repeatable processes for each.
+The goal of the BI Framework is to avoid standardizing on one set of processes across the entire enterprise but recognize the uniqueness within each persona and develop appropriate repeatable processes for each.

-3.9.3 BI TOOLS
+3.9.3 BI Tools

 The FX strategy to select and evaluate COTS BI reporting and advanced analytic tools considers the Agency strategy and user personas.
 The BI tools strategy is to select a standard set of BI tools specific to business unit and user persona(s) requirements.
 The Agency plans to select a suite of BI tools to improve satisfaction and effective usability across the user community.
 Standardizing on one size fits all tools would result in significant dissatisfaction and inefficiency across the user community.
-This can also lead to additional/multiple tool purchases separate from the guidance of the Data Governance Working Group and AHCA standards.
+This can also lead to additional/multiple tool purchases separate from the guidance of the Data Governance Working Group and Agency standards.

-The Agency currently has multiple COTS reporting and advanced analytic tools deployed including Tableau, SSRS, Power BI, BusinessObjects, SPSS, SAS, and R. Some tool realignment across the Agency is warranted as Tableau, SSRS, Power BI and BusinessObjects all provide similar capabilities and SPSS, SAS, and R do so as well.
-Typically, organizations would have one, or possibly two (complementary rather than duplicative) reporting and analytic tools associated with each user persona.
-Limiting the number of reporting and analytic tools available to each user persona type will help reduce acquisition and support costs and increase resource interchangeability (fungibility).
+The Agency currently has multiple COTS reporting and advanced analytic tools deployed including Tableau, SSRS, Power BI, BusinessObjects, SPSS, SAS, and R. Some tool realignment across the Agency is warranted as Tableau, SSRS, Power BI, and BusinessObjects all provide similar capabilities and SPSS, SAS, and R do so as well.
 Standardized tools allow for skill fungibility across departments, scale in license purchasing, improved training, and an overall cost reduction.
 Confirmation of existing BI tools or selection of replacement or additional BI tools will occur as part of the EDW procurement and FX module procurements.